GaryHostt/DR_DNS-1/LabGuide300.md

 ## Summary

--   In this lab, you learned how to simulate a disaster event, and redirect traffic to your standby region.
+-   In this lab, you learned how to simulate a disaster event, and redirect traffic to your DR region.

 -   **You are ready to move on to the next lab!**